TobiHaas/CoolStuff/README.md

 # Cool Stuff with Peakboard
 This GitHub repository is intended to collect creative, funny and cool boards created with the Peakboard-Designer.
-Feel free to add and remix your own Peakboard designs!
+Feel free to add and remix your own Peakboard designs! *New to Github?
+Want to download files and contribute?* Check out the wiki for this repository for tutorials on how to use this repository.

 ## Remarks
 All samples and boards must be placed in their own directory.
 Beside the pbmx .file this directory contains a screenshot and a short description on what the board is doing.